Yshdhiman/yshdhiman/README.md

 - 💭 *"One day you will be a memory."*

 #### How it Started
 I began programming in 2021, shortly after finishing my schooling at NTC.
-My first "Hello World" didn’t go as expected, thanks to a video by Code With Harry.
+On Youtube I found a Random Video and i wrote My first "Hello World" but didn’t go as expected, thanks to a video by Code With Harry.

 <!---
 Yshdhiman/Yshdhiman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.